January 26-28, 2018

 UPDATE: This session has been rescheduled to 15:30 in the Quebec room!

 After lunch, from 14:00 to 16:30, there will be four sessions in two tracks.

 At 15:00 coffee and tea will be served outside the Quebec and Ontario rooms.

-At 14:00 in the Ontario Room, Claude Roy from Ottawa will give a safety-oriented presentation with the catchy title "Use your mental Radar".
+At 14:00 in the Ontario Room, Claude Roy from Ottawa will give a safety-oriented presentation with the title "Use your mental Radar".
 Claude has been an ultralight flyer since 1984 and a flight instructor since 1985.
-He has 5,900 flying hours in ultralights and is happy to share his experiences with the Challenger community.
+He has 5,900 flying hours in ultralights, including over 5,100 hours in Challengers!
+Claude is always happy to share his experiences with the Challenger community.